dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

     - If no program is selected, you can set start and end dates when the tracked entities were last updated.

-    - If a program is selected, you can set start and end dates for the program period.
+    - If a program is selected, you can set the period when tracked entities were last updated or when they were registered or enrolled in the program.

 4. In the **ORG UNITS** tab: